 IVR technology can be leveraged by businesses in any industry.
 As call centers are often flooded with a high volume of calls, they commonly utilize IVR tools.
 These tools offer features that can allow for better self-service options, enhance the customer experience, and increase the overall call center performance.

-Call Center IVR Functionality
+Features of a Call Center IVR

 You can expect the following features in a call center IVR solution: